yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2020/index.md

 forum = 0
 +++

 Happy New Year, dear yuz-ers!
 2020 finally tumbled down.
-Follow us for a summary of the last changes yuzu saw in 2020, and a small preview of what will come!
+Follow us for a summary of the last changes yuzu saw in 2020, and a small preview of what will come.
+This time we offer you kernel changes, new input and user interface additions, and the first changes applied to get the Buffer Cache Rewrite finished.

 <!--more-->